-In 2026, the new draft of the Taiwan Dietary Guidelines was launched.
-Compared with the 2018 draft, the new Guideline draft focuses on “incorporating dietary principles that promote sustainable health and reduce the risks of cardiometabolic diseases and cancer.”
+In 2026, Taiwan Dietary Guidelines launched the new draft.
+Compared with the 2018 draft, the new Taiwan Dietary Guideline draft focuses on “incorporating dietary principles that promote sustainable health and reduce the risks of cardiometabolic diseases and cancer.”
 It aims to provide “dietary recommendations that are suitable for the majority of the population while balancing the concept of environmental sustainability.”

 Furthermore, the initiative integrates the content from the 2022 Taiwan Plant-Based Diet Manual into the official national policy version of the Daily Dietary Guidelines draft.